joewalnes/pi-crust/README.md

 Features
 --------

-*   Really compact - sits *inside* the Pi.
+*   Really compact - sits *inside* the surface area of the Pi and adds less than 2mm to the height.
 If you have a case for your Pi, this board should fit inside it.
 *   Pins are grouped together: GPIO, I2C, SPI, UART and power.
 *   Every pin is clearly labelled.
 *   Connections: 2 x SPI, 2 x I2C, 1 x UART, 8 x GPIO